praveenkumar3117/CRUD_Library/readme.md

 		]]>
 	</sql>

-4) update      (This works for all the tables).
+4) update:       (This works for all the tables).
 I am giving an example of city table
 @Test
     void update1()
     {